univention/univention-corporate-server/doc/manual/ip-config/web-proxy.rst

 If NTLM is used an NTLM authentication is performed for every HTTP query as standard.
-If for example the website ``https://www.univention.de/`` is opened, the subpages and images are loaded in addition to the actual HTML page.
+If for example the website ``https://www.univention.de/`` is opened, the subsequent pages and images are loaded in addition to the actual HTML page.
 The NTLM authentication can be cached per domain: If the |UCSUCRV|
 :envvar:`squid/ntlmauth/keepalive` is set to ``yes``, no further NTLM authentication is performed for subsequent HTML queries in the same domain.
 In